Regulation (EU) No. 305/2011: Free movement of products

 The main objective of the CPR is the removal of technical barriers to trade in order to guarantee the free movement of construction products within the common internal market due to differing product and test standards, approval processes and conformity documents in the various member states.
-Key element to this, are the Harmonized Product Standard and the European Assessment Documents.
+Key elements to this are the Harmonized Product Standard and the European Assessment Documents.
 Harmonized standards are established by the European standardization bodies CEN (European Committee for Standardization) and CENELEC (European Committee for Electrotechnical Standardization) with the involvement of stakeholders.
 Where a manufacturer would like to declare the characteristics for a construction product not yet covered by a harmonized product standard, he may use the procedure to establish a European technical assessment.

 Given that it was not possible to create this harmonization at national level, these measures have been taken on a European level following the principle of subsidiarity of Article 5 of the treaty of the European Union.
-The same treaty specifies that the European Union shall not interfere with the competences of its members states, which are sovereign in defining all means to assure that constructions satisfy their set objectives for health, security and protection.
+The same treaty specifies that the European Union shall not interfere with the competences of its member states, which are sovereign in defining all means to assure that constructions satisfy their set objectives for health, security and protection.
 This is why the CPR concentrates exclusively on the performances of construction products and the use of the corresponding CE marking.

 Basic requirements for construction works

-The CPR lists seven essential basic requirements for construction works ("BRCW") which construction works must satisfy in general, but at the same time the CPR leaves it to the Members States to select how they are applied nationally.
+The CPR lists seven essential basic requirements for construction works ("BRCW") which construction works must satisfy in general, but at the same time the CPR leaves it to the Member States to select how they are applied nationally.